-Brazilian states: Espírito Santo Posted by carol on Jul 13, 2020 in Brazilian Profile, Culture, Customs, Customs, Food, Geography, Travel, Travel, Vocabulary
+Brazilian states: Espírito Santo Posted by carol on Jul 13, 2020 in Brazilian Profile, Culture, Customs, Geography, Vocabulary

 Olá, queridos leitores!
 Hello, dear readers!
 Let me ask you something: do you like comidas saborosas, lazer, serras e praias (appetizing food, leisure, mountains and beaches)?
 So do we!
 And today, returning to our series about estados brasileiros (Brazilian states), we will talk about this hidden gem located in the sudeste do país (southeast of the country), which is often overlooked by the tourist glamour of other regions, yet leaves nothing to be desired.
 And this is Espírito Santo (literally translated as Holy Ghost).

 Wedged between Rio de Janeiro, Bahia and Minas Gerais, Espírito Santo is um estado pequeno (a small state), slightly maior (larger) than Switzerland, with an extensive litoral (coastline) that includes 73 ilhas (islands)!
 Even its capital, Vitória, is found on one of these islands, with access to the mainland through several pontes (bridges).
 Let’s learn more about this lugar (place)?